Tl;dr: money has four functions within society: it is a value indicator; value itself; a facilitator of exchange; a wealth redistributor.

-The hermit finds the needed resources in his environment, which is “free” (minimum work must be undertaken to extract and convert resources.)
+The hermit finds the needed resources in his environment, which is “free” (minimum work must be done to extract resources.)

 The hermit’s society is utopian: there is no crime because there is no law (and alternatively, no one to kill or steal from).

 There is no authoritarianism because there is no one to confiscate freedom.
-By the same token, the inherent (and only) condition of our hermit is freedom, because there is no one to take it away.
+By the same token, the inherent condition of our hermit is freedom, because there is no one to take it away from him.

 There is no poverty because the hermit can’t afford to be poor.
 Poverty would mean death, as there is no one to save the hermit.

-The hermit simply “lives”, and is accountable to himself for his own survival.
+The hermit “lives”, and is accountable to himself for his own survival.